dagerst/Rasterio-Tutorial-Workbook/Tutorial_a.md

 and all other land cover uses into 0.
 Use the NLCD Land Cover Legend attached below.

 Exercise 2 (Challenge): The Yellowstone Park System is conducting a study on land cover change between the years 2003 to 2023 to visualize <br>
 changes in the Yellowstone Park network.
-Using the two raster datasets from 2003 and 2023, reclassify the pixels based on the land cover change <br>
+Using the two raster datasets from 2003 and 2023, reclassify the pixels based on the land cover change seen.
-seen.
 If a pixel converted from developed to forest, reclassify it to 1.
 If a pixel was converted from forest to developed land, reclassify it <br>
 as -1.
 If there is no change, keep it 0.